jmlee337/hotswap-info/README.md

 Can be operated by a TO and/or set to walkthrough mode for player self-service.
 Available for Windows, Mac, and Linux.
 - USB Drives - USB 2.0 or later required.
-I recommend formatting your USB drives as exFAT (as opposed to FAT32).
+I recommend formatting your USB drives as exFAT (as opposed to FAT32 - if booting P+ as well see [this guide](projectplusgame.md)).
 A tournament replay takes up about 1 MB per minute, so even a 1 GB drive is bigger than you could ever possibly need.
 I've found it's possible to get small USB 2.0 drives used or surplus for as low as $1 each.
 Of course there is some risk of ending up with low-quality drives this way.